 Tiago Moita graduated in Theology and in Art History.
 He is PhD student at University of Lisbon with a thesis devoted to fifteenth century Portuguese Hebrew illuminated manuscripts, and was a researcher in the Project “Hebrew Illumination in Portugal during the fifteenth century.”
 He has done research in the major libraries and Hebrew collections of Europe, the USA, and Israel.
 In 2014, the Reynolds Historical Library (Birmingham, Alabama) granted him a fellowship to study a medical Hebrew manuscript with Tobiel ben Samuel of Leiria’s translation of Gerard de Solo’s Commentary to the ninth book of Rhaze’s Almansor.
-He is currently preparing, with Luís Urbano Afonso, the edition of a book entitled Sephardic Book Art of the Fifteenth Century which will be published by Brepols/Harvey Miller.
+He prepared, with Luís Urbano Afonso, the edition of a book entitled Sephardic Book Art of the Fifteenth Century, published by Brepols/Harvey Miller.

 Study of the Illuminated Iberian Hebrew Manuscripts of the Fifteenth Century preserved in the Libraries of Madrid